This is a listing of ancestral members of House Stark in A Song of Ice and Fire.

 - I Coulda Been a Contender!: Ned insists Brandon would have made the better Lord than he.
 Of course, given Brandon's impulsive personality got him killed practicing what passes for politics/revenge, Ned may well not be correct on this point.
 Consider, too, that the next time Ned got himself into trouble with a (once) boisterous and still impulsive brother-figure/friend he much admired, they both wound up dead.

 - My Sister Is Off-Limits!: Judging by his reaction to Prince Rhaegar's attentions to his sister, he seems to have been this kind of brother.
-Bit of hypocrisy, here: his sister was off-limits, but other cute girls on his radar who may or may not have had their own brothers?
-Perfectly acceptable!
+Given his sister was betrothed to Robert and Rhaegar had apparently abducted her, this was an understandable reaction.

 - The One That Got Away: To Barbrey Dustin (née Ryswell).
 The angry, regretful manner in which she refers to him indicates that she was head-over-heels in love with Brandon.
 She says their love was mutual, though she's alive and he's dead, making it impossible for him to refute it if he was just playing around.